Thank you, nurses. we owe you our future for your care and compassion.

 Ruth Cody, DNP, MSN, RN-BC

-Assistant Professor, School of Nursing, College of Healthcare Sciences
+Assistant Professor, School of Nursing and College of Health & Behavioral Sciences

 Dr. Ruth Cody grew up in Virginia Beach.
 She moved to academia after retiring from nursing following more than 35 years in several specialty areas.
 She received her Master of Science in Nursing Education from South University and her Doctorate in Nursing Practice from Old Dominion University.
 She has been teaching as a visiting professor since 2011 at Chamberlain College of Nursing.
 Dr. Cody is board-certified by the American Nursing Credentialing Center in Psychiatric and Mental Health Nursing.
 Joining Regent allows her to bring her love for Christ together with her passion for nursing and teaching.